RaijinKensei/Email-Sender/README.md

 This program allows you to send emails from the command prompt.

-Since Google has forbidden the use of third party apps to access, you can use Outlook, instead.
+Since Google has forbidden the use of third party apps to access, you have to use Outlook to login but you can send email to anyone, anyway.

 TUTORIAL: